Interview: Software Systems Architecture: Working With Stakeholders Using Viewpoints and Perspectives

 Just Enough Software Architecture book, by author George Fairbanks, focuses on a risk-driven approach to software architecture development.
-George explains Architecture Modeling process from different perspectives such as Engineering Use Models, Conceptual, Domain, Design and Code Models.
-InfoQ spoke with George about the book and his thesis project on design fragments in software framework.
+InfoQ spoke with George about the book and his thesis.
+6

 In this article, Wil Leeuwis argues there's a lot of old, well understood and practically applied theory that can help us harvesting the profits of the innovation part of the services-world.